ColinFendrick/node-notes/notes.md

 Javascript code involves `process.binding` to grab the C++ code and wrap it

-Node gets pointed at the javascript files tor un
+Node gets pointed at the javascript files to run

+First-class functions: functions work as variables in javascript

+Expression: block of code that results in a value